mariel-oar/pyosh/README.rst

-pyosh --- A Python libarary for the OSH API
+pyosh, A Python libarary for the OSH API
 ===========================================

-This repository contains a python library to access the [Open Supply Hub](https://opensupplyhub.org) API.
+This repository contains a python library to access the  `Open Supply Hub <https://opensupplyhub.org>` API.